signj117/jubilant-waffle/README.md

 *Using REST commands for a Jenkins Project requires the same authentication/authorization as running the Project in the Jenkins GUI.*

+### Specifying the endpoint to handle the POST request

 ```
 "https://deploy.example.com/
 ```